melissa-sa/melissa/README.md

   * Add FlowVR coupling mechanism for Sobol' groups
   * Add Telemac2D example, including FlowVR coupling mechanism
   * Many bug fixes

+## Melissa Documentation

+Melissa documentation comes with the code and  is spread in README.md files as close as possible to the concerned code.
+You are right now at the root README.md of this doc.

 ## Getting Started